GorillaWorrier980/pipelinev2.4/README.md

 * **Detection method**
   * Concatenates `subject` + `body` for each record.
   * Runs regex-based recognizers for EMAIL, PHONE, and NAME tokens.
-  * Emits a JSON report with hit counts plus up to three anonymized snippets per entity type; gate passes if at least one entity is detected.
+  * Emits a JSON report with per-entity hit counts, a `total_entities` aggregate so the dashboard can display how many privacy events were found, and up to three anonymized snippets per entity type; gate passes if at least one entity is detected.

 #### SHAP (Model explainability)
 * **Dataset content**